 In most cases, a joint life insurance policy is less expensive than two individual policies.
 If you need coverage for both yourself and your spouse but want to keep the cost low, a first-to-die policy may be right for you.

 Joint first-to-die life insurance can also be a good option if you and your spouse earn roughly the same amount.
 Since the household is as dependent on your income as on your spouse’s, it is important that both of you are covered.
 If either of you dies prematurely, the living partner will need the same level of financial support to ensure the family lives comfortably.
 In such a situation, a first-to-die policy is likely to be less expensive than two individual policies having the same death benefit amount.

 - It allows someone with health issues to secure coverage

 If either of you has health issues that make it difficult to buy an individual life insurance policy, a joint plan can be a worthy option.
-It allows the less healthy partner to secure life insurance coverage, which otherwise might not be available to them.
+It allows the less healthy partner to secure life insurance cover, which otherwise might not be available to them.

 - Insurance for the living spouse

 Many first-to-die life plans include a provision for the living spouse to buy an individual policy.
 This option is usually available fora short period, usually between 30 to 90 days following the death of the first insured.
 No medical exam is required but the living spouse should be below a certain age, usually 70 years.

 This provision can prove beneficial if the living spouse has developed health conditions that make them uninsurable.
 The maximum death benefit available is equivalent to the policy amount of the original joint life insurance plan.
 So, if the original coverage was for $1 million, the surviving spouse can take out a million-dollar policy or less.

 - Joint life insurance policies are not easily split when couples separate